neicnordic/endit/README.md

 # Requirements

-At least the following Perl module need to be installed:
+At least the following Perl modules need to be installed:

 * JSON
 * JSON::XS (highly recommended, approx 100 times faster parsing compared to pure-perl JSON)